NobilityDeviant/ZenDownloader/README.md

 **ZenDownloader** currently only supports Windows and Debian based Linux. x64 Only.

-It has been tested on Windows 7, Windows 10, Windows 11 and Ubuntu 22.04.04
+It has been tested on Windows 7, Windows 10, Windows 11, Ubuntu 22.04.04 and Fedora 42.

 You will also need to install Chrome.
 This version doesn't support any other browsers right now.